Glycopeptide antibiotic

 Glycopeptide antibiotics are a class of drugs of microbial origin that are composed of glycosylated cyclic or polycyclic nonribosomal peptides.
-Significant glycopeptide antibiotics include the anti-infective antibiotics vancomycin, teicoplanin, telavancin, ramoplanin and decaplanin, corbomycin, complestatin and the antitumor antibiotic bleomycin.
+Significant glycopeptide antibiotics include the anti-infective antibiotics vancomycin, teicoplanin, telavancin, ramoplanin, avoparcin and decaplanin, corbomycin, complestatin and the antitumor antibiotic bleomycin.
 Vancomycin is used if infection with methicillin-resistant Staphylococcus aureus (MRSA) is suspected.

 Mechanism and classification

 Some members of this class of drugs inhibit the synthesis of cell walls in susceptible microbes by inhibiting peptidoglycan synthesis.
 The core class (including vancomycin) binds to acyl-D-alanyl-D-alanine in lipid II, preventing the addition of new units to the peptidoglycan.
 Of this core class, one may distinguish multiple generations: the first generation includes vancomycin and teicoplanin, while the semisynthetic second generation includes lipoglycopeptides like telavancin, oritavancin and dalbavancin.
-The extra lipophilicity not only enhances Lipid II binding, but also creates a second mechanism of action whereby the antibiotic dissolves into the membrane and makes it more permeable.
+The extra lipophilicity not only enhances Lipid II binding but also creates a second mechanism of action whereby the antibiotic dissolves into the membrane and makes it more permeable.

 Corbomycin and complestatin are structurally and ancestrally related to vancomycin, but they work by inhibiting autolysins through binding to peptidoglycan, therefore preventing cell division, neither is an approved drug.

 Ramoplanin, although a "glycopeptide" in the literal sense, has a quite different structural core.
-It not only binds to Lipid II, but also attacks MurG and transglycosylases (glycosyltransferases) which polymerize amino acid/sugar building blocks into peptidoglycan.
+It not only binds to Lipid II but also attacks MurG and transglycosylases (glycosyltransferases) which polymerize amino acid/sugar building blocks into peptidoglycan.
 It has been described as a "first-in-class" antibiotic, representing glycolipodepsipeptide antibiotics.

 Bleomycin also has a different core.
 Its mode of action is also unrelated to the cell wall, instead causing DNA damage in tumor cells.

 Use

-Due to their toxicity, use of first-generation glycopeptide antibiotics is restricted to patients who are critically ill, who have a demonstrated hypersensitivity to the β-lactams, or who are infected with β-lactam-resistant species.
+Due to their toxicity, the use of first-generation glycopeptide antibiotics is restricted to patients who are critically ill, who have a demonstrated hypersensitivity to the β-lactams, or who are infected with β-lactam-resistant species, as in the case of methicillin-resistant Staphylococcus aureus.
 These antibiotics are effective principally against Gram-positive cocci.
-First-generation examples exhibit a narrow spectrum of action, and are bactericidal only against the enterococci.
+First-generation examples exhibit a narrow spectrum of action and are bactericidal only against the enterococci.
 Some tissues are not penetrated very well by glycopeptides, and they do not penetrate into the cerebrospinal fluid.

 The second-generation glycopeptides, or "lipoglycopeptides", have better binding to Lipid II due to the lipophilic moieties, expanding the antibacterial spectrum.
 Telavancin also has a hydrophilic moiety attached to enhance tissue distribution and reduce nephrotoxicity.